Vanja Drkušić

-Vanja Drkušić (born 30 October 1999) is a Slovenian footballer who plays as a defender for Russian club Sochi.
+Vanja Drkušić (born 30 October 1999) is a Slovenian professional footballer who plays as a centre-back for Russian Premier League club Zenit Saint Petersburg and the Slovenia national team.

 Club career

 In December 2015, Drkušić joined Dutch top-flight side Heerenveen, after receiving interest from Maribor, Dinamo Zagreb and Atalanta.
 In August 2019, he signed for Rende in the Italian third division.
-Before the second half of 2019–20, Drkušić signed for Slovenian team Bravo.
-On 23 February 2020, he debuted for Bravo during a 2–1 win against Tabor Sežana.
-On 11 July 2020, Drkušić scored his first goal for Bravo during a 1–1 draw with Domžale.
+Before the second half of the 2019–20 season, Drkušić signed for Slovenian team Bravo.
+He made his debut for the team on 23 February 2020 in a 2–1 win against Tabor Sežana.
+On 11 July 2020, Drkušić scored his first goal for Bravo in a 1–1 draw with Domžale.

 On 24 January 2022, Drkušić signed for Russian Premier League side Sochi for an alleged fee of €100,000.
-On 27 August 2022, he extended his contract with Sochi to 2025.
+On 27 August 2022, he extended his contract with Sochi until 2025.

+On 13 August 2024, Drkušić moved to fellow top-tier side Zenit Saint Petersburg, signing a five-year deal with the six-time defending Russian champions.
+Three days later, Zenit loaned him to Red Star Belgrade for the first part of the 2024–25 season.

+International career

+Drkušić represented Slovenia at youth international levels from under-17 to under-21.
+He made his debut for the senior team on 26 March 2023 in a European Championship qualifier against San Marino.